 Aerial photography allows us to present a totally different perspective of nature to the viewer.
 Complicated habitats and ecosystems are simplified into patterns, and the world looks to be a series of graphic designs.
 Some are well-done, and some are not, and finding scenes that combine light and composition is the challenge of the aerial photographer.

 I’ve had the chance to photograph from a helicopter, from an ultralight, and from a gyro plane.
 Each has its pros and cons, but all will get you up above your scene and offer the chance to capture stunning images.
 For the image featured here, I was shooting from a Gyro.
 The freedom of shooting is great since there are no struts, and it’s easy to shoot out either side.
 But, these things bounce around like a rubber ducky in a bathtub!
 I shot the whole first session while fighting back nausea.
 Of course, the motion sickness is made even worse when one is looking through the camera viewfinder than fixing on the horizon.
-The second day I took a dramamine, and that was much better!
+To anyone wandering around the Guanacaste plains that afternoon, my apologies!
+The second day I took a dramamine, and that was much better.

 During these sessions, I was photographing the tropical dry forests of Costa Rica’s Guanacaste province.
 In addition to some wider scenics, I wanted to produce an image or two that had really strong light and would make the viewer think twice about whether they were actually looking at a picture from Costa Rica.
 If the image could also tell a story, that would be the icing on the cake.
 The image below, which depicts a scrubby patch of ground at last light, looks like it might be from another planet or maybe another continent to me.
 But desertification is exactly what happens over time when tropical dry forests are cut down for cattle and then overgrazed, an all too common story in northwest Costa Rica.